SreenandanS/Symba_Eval_2026/Specific Task 2.1/README.md

 - `custom_qcd_amp2sq`: physics-tagged sequence encoder for QCD amplitudes
 - `custom_qed_amp2sq`: physics-tagged sequence encoder for QED amplitudes

+  The 4 notebooks (.ipynb) files can be run end to end after changing the dataset path.
+The notebooks include observations, training logs and metrics.

 All four models share the same target-side setup.
 I train them against either the raw squared-amplitude string or a factorized symbolic target, and the decoder generates postfix sequences under grammar constraints.
 This keeps the decoder stack comparable while letting the encoder design carry most of the physics-specific inductive bias.

 ## Architecture Snapshots